Workplaces are Everywhere—We Just Don’t Always See Them

 To do their best work, workers require a variety of desked environments throughout the day.
 These range from the classic desk” to something far different.

-At State Street in Quincy, MA, a central exterior courtyard provides alternate individual work environments to complement the traditional indoor workplace.
+At State Street’s workplace in Quincy, MA, a central exterior courtyard provides alternate individual work environments to complement the traditional indoor workplace.
 Untethered from their individual workstations, workers can enjoy more experiential factors such as air quality, access to outdoors, and natural light.

 What about workers who do not need an individual workspace?